dansmyers/Simulation/Sprint-3-Monte_Carlo_Simulation/README.md

 1. The geometric, binomial, and Poisson distributions, their means, and their applications to modeling problems.

-2. Random number generation using a linear congruential generator; the important of correctly parameterizing a random number generator.
+2. Random number generation using a linear congruential generator; the importance of correctly parameterizing a random number generator.

 3. Writing Monte Carlo simulation programs that use randomness as an alternative to complex calculations.